KonduitAI/konduit-serving-docs/examples/java/tf-mnist.md

 Define the TensorFlow configuration as a `TensorFlowConfig.builder` object.

 * `tensorDataTypesConfig`: The `TensorFlowConfig.builder()` object requires a dictionary `inputDataTypes`.
 Its keys should represent column names, and the values should represent data types as strings, e.g. `"INT32"`.
 See [here](https://github.com/KonduitAI/konduit-serving/blob/master/konduit-serving-api/src/main/java/ai/konduit/serving/model/TensorDataType.java) for a list of supported data types.
-* `modelConfigType`: This argument requires a `ModelConfigType` object.
+* `modelConfigType`: This argument requires a `ModelConfigType.builder()` object.
 Specify `modelType` as `TENSORFLOW`, and `modelLoadingPath` to point to the location of TensorFlow weights saved in the PB file format.

 ```java
         ModelConfig mnistModelConfig = TensorFlowConfig.builder()